 Engaged Art Walk

 The Engaged Art Walk is an arts-based community building project and an outdoor exhibition space that features rotating installations that integrate art, society, and education.
-Located on the north side of CSU's Visual Art building, the Arts Walk is a visible space for activating CSU’s Principles of Community, as well as our educational and outreach missions.
+Located on the north side of CSU's Visual Art building, and under the curation of the Clara Hatton Gallery, the Engaged Arts Walk is a visible space for activating CSU’s Principles of Community, as well as our educational and outreach missions.

 Black Lives Matter: Where are YOU in the movement?